Code-Institute-Submissions/portfolio-6/readme.md

 ### What is it for?

 This portfolio has been developed as part of my Stream 1 project for [Code Institute](https://codeinstitute.net/)'s Full Stack Web Development course.
-Upon complettion of the course, I will gain a diploma in Software Development.
+Upon completion of the course, I will gain a diploma in Software Development.

 ### Who is it targeted at?